kunukn/react-collapse/README.md

 - React version 16.3+ : use Collapse version 1
 - React version 16.8+ : use Collapse version 2+
+- React version 16.14+ : use Collapse version 3+

 # Used React 16.3 life-cycles